 Fewer Resources Allocated

-An example of this is offered by a Cable Splicing Technician in Richmond with 9 years of service, “The group I work in handles the traditional fiber and electronics in the Richmond area.
+An example of this is offered by a Cable Splicing Technician in Richmond, with 9 years of experience, “The group I work in handles the traditional fiber and electronics in the Richmond area.
 There are currently eight people working in this group.
 Before FIOS and FTTP there were close to thirty”.
 A Cable Splicing Technician in Danville commented: “Years ago we would keep working until everyone we knew was out of service was taken care of, now it’s no overtime”.
-A Service technician in Spotsylvania with 10 years of service was told: “We are no longer investing in the copper plant, all money goes to FIOS”.
+A Service technician in Spotsylvania, with 10 years of experience, was told, “We are no longer investing in the copper plant, all money goes to FIOS”.

 Data supplied by Verizon to the FCC

-As part of its ARMIS Report reveal these alarming trends in the years from
+ARMIS Report reveal these alarming trends in the years from 2000 to 2006:

--Out of Service Repair Intervals for residential customers increased 51.5 percent over this period.
+- Out of Service Repair Intervals for residential customers increased 51.5% over this period.

 Richmond Times Dispatch 07/26/2007

-Verizon has violated a state rule on its handling of service calls from customers, the State Corporation Commission ruled yesterday.
-Even so, it won't have to pay a penalty.
-The staff of the SCC communications division had asked that Verizon pay a multimillion-dollar penalty for claims of violating service quality standards from 2005 through early 2007.
-But the commission found that its regulation does not specify a penalty for noncompliance.
-The standard requires that Verizon clear 80 percent of its service trouble reports each month within 24 hours, and 95 percent of trouble reports within 48 hours.
-The commission rejected Verizon's defense that the standard was vague and the company's explanation that it was justified in missing the standard because it was busy installing fiber-optic lines around its service territory.
+On March 1st, 2008 the State Corporation Commission ruled that Verizon violated a state rule on its handling of service calls from customers.
+Even so, it won’t have to pay a penalty.
+The staff of the SCC communications division asked that Verizon pay a multi-million dollar penalty for claims of violating service quality standards from 2005 through early 2007, but the commission found that its regulation does not specify a penalty for noncompliance.
+The standard requires that Verizon clear 80% of its service trouble reports each month within 24 hours, and 95 percent of trouble reports within 48 hours.
+The commission rejected Verizon’s defense that the standard was vague and that the company was justified in missing the standard because it was busy installing fiber-optic lines around its service territory.
 The commission said that it intends to clarify its service-quality rules.
-"We can always do a better job on customer service, and we're focused on doing that," Verizon spokesman Harry Mitchell said after the ruling.
-Verizon's investment in fiber optics is one of the things the company is doing to improve service, he said.
-In a competitive communications market, the true standard of acceptable service is determined by the customer who chooses to stay with a telecommunications service provider, Mitchell said. -- Greg Edwards
+Verizon spokesman Harry Mitchell said after the ruling, “We can always do a better job on customer service, and we’re focused on doing that.
+Verizon’s investment in fiber optics is one of the things the company is doing to improve service.
+In a competitive communications market, the true standard of acceptable service is determined by the customer who chooses to stay with a telecommunications service provider.”